How To Use Ellipses in Grammar

 What Is An Ellipsis?

 An ellipsis is a trio of periods (…) that serve as a placeholder for text.
-It's most commonly used in undergraduate history papers that require copious citations.
+In formal writing, they are most commonly used in undergraduate papers that require copious citations.
+They are used to omit sections of text.

-For example, the writer Oscar Wilde says in The Picture of Dorian Gray:
+For example, take a look at this original quote from Oscar Wilde's novel The Picture of Dorian Gray:

 “Words!
 Mere words!
 How terrible they were!
 How clear, and vivid, and cruel!
 One could not escape from them.
 And yet what a subtle magic there was in them!
 They seemed to be able to give a plastic form to formless things, and to have a music of their own as sweet as that of viol or of lute.
 Mere words!
 Was there anything so real as words?”